nichapman/Spotify-Player/README.md

 - ~~Make it a PWA~~
 - Properly center login screen
 - ~~Make currently playing get request every minute and update if changed song~~
+- Cache user authentication so not needed when accessing app as a returning user
+- Offline functionality?
+Display last song played?

 Extensions:
 - Add web scraping backend to obtain lyrics for currently playing song